 The world is once again in dismay after the use of chemical weapons was reported in Douma.
 In response, the U.S. struck, together with the UK and France, chemical weapons facilities in Syria on April 13 and 14.
 The stated purpose was to uphold international law, but the action could have far-reaching—and destabilizing—consequences.

-Australia, India, Japan, and the United States make up the Quad, often seen as a response to an increasingly powerful and competitive China.
-But the commonality and contradiction of interests that India shares with China makes New Delhi’s perspective somewhat different from that of the other Quad countries.
-One may argue that India’s participation in the Quad is not a move to antagonize China.
+Given the commonality and contradiction of interests that India shares with China, New Delhi’s participation in the Quad is not a move to antagonize China.

 In tandem with China’s rise, America's geopolitical predominance in Asia has been waning, and this decline in influence has accelerated under the presidency of Donald Trump.
 Looking further ahead, however, it is not obvious that this "new normal" will be sustained in light of America’s deep economic and security interests in Asia and China’s fundamental fragilities.